Nimisha-Singh/Time-Table-for-DTU/README.md

 CREATE (col)-[:HAS]->(c);
 ```

 Next, we'll create the department nodes and the relationships between the new departments and the campus nodes to which they belong.
-This data will be loaded from the `departments.csv` file, similar as to how the room data was loaded.
+This data will be loaded from the `departments.csv` file.
 Again, using the `MERGE` keyword, create the department and campus nodes if they do not already exist.
 Then create a relationship between them.

 ```
 LOAD CSV WITH HEADERS FROM "file:///departments.csv" AS line